Tournament Simulator

 A calculator for all of your tournament math needs.
 The defaults are set to match the typical rules for Magic: The Gathering events, but you can change the settings to use this for pretty much any Swiss-style tournament structure.

 See the footnotes for more information about each setting, and the technical details at the bottom for implementation details.
-On complicated tournaments and/or when run on a mobile phone, it can take a little while to simulate enough tournaments to get reliable results, but it will always return an answer in at most 30 seconds.
 If you have any questions or suggestions for improvement, please get in touch.

 Tournament details: